-A filter is ‘pass-through’ code that takes input data, makes a specific decision about it and the possible transformation of it, and then passes it on to the following widget.
-Usually, a filter has no input/output operation on its own, and it depends upon an input from another source.
+A Filter widget is a pass-through element that takes input data, makes a specific decision about the data and the possible transformation of it, and then passes it on to the following widget.
+Usually, a filter has no input/output operation on its own, and it depends upon input from another source.
 In Journeys, you can use triggers or actions as the input source for the filters.

-The YES/NO and CASE filters work with segments.
-A/B split and %split are used to create multiple groups to distribute contacts like we do in the case of A/B campaigns.
+The Yes/No and Case filters work with segments.
+The A/B Split and % Split filters are used to create multiple groups to distribute contacts as we do in the case of A/B campaigns.

-This filter is based on segments.
-The only option is to select the segment.
-If a contact is coming into this filter and satisfies the segment condition, then it goes to the 'Yes' route, if it doesn’t then it goes towards 'No', but it depends on the segment.
+The Yes/No filter is based on segments and requires you to select a segment.
+If contact comes into this filter and satisfies the segment condition, then it goes to the 'Yes' route; if it doesn’t, then it goes to the 'No' route.
+Multiple selections are not available in this filter.

 Contact information > domain name > contains > gmail.com.

-The ‘New Subscription’ trigger will be attached to the ‘YES/NO’ filter.
-‘YES’ part is attached to ‘Send Email’ element, and then to ‘End’.
-The ‘NO’ part is attached directly to the ‘End’ element.
-Once the Journey is enabled and a new contact is added to the list ‘XYZ’, it will reach the YES/NO filter.
+Here, the New Subscription trigger is attached to the Yes/No filter.
+The Yes part is attached to the Send Email action, which is connected to End.
+The No part is attached directly to the End element.
+Once the Journey is enabled and a new contact is added to the XYZ list, it will reach the Yes/No filter.
 The filter will check if that contact has an @gmail domain.
-If yes, then it goes to ‘YES’, which is connected to ‘Send Email’.
-If no, then it goes to ‘NO’ and to the ‘End’ element.
+If yes, then it goes to the Yes route, and the email is sent.
+If no, then it goes to No route and then to the End element.

 The Case filter is identical to Yes/No filter, the only difference is that you can select multiple segments in this widget.
 With more segments selected, there are more output connections that can be used or attached to a different set of elements in the Journey.